Mike Carusi, General Partner

 Mike is a General Partner and Team Leader of Lightstone Ventures (LSV) and focuses on investments in the biopharmaceutical and medical device sectors.
-He is based in the firm's Menlo Park, CA office, where he also serves as a General Partner at Advanced Technology Ventures (ATV).
-His representative investments include Altura Medical (acquired by Lombard), Ardian (acquired by Medtronic), EndoGastric Solutions, GI Dynamics (ASX: GID), Holaira, MicroVention (acquired by Terumo), Plexxikon (acquired by Daiichi Sankyo), PowerVision, Second Genome and TranS1 (NASDAQ: TSON).
+He is based in the firm’s Menlo Park, CA office, where he also serves as a General Partner at Advanced Technology Ventures (ATV).
+His representative investments include Altura Medical (acquired by Lombard), Ardian (acquired by Medtronic), Cala Health, EndoGastric Solutions, Nuvaira, MicroVention (acquired by Terumo), Plexxikon (acquired by Daiichi Sankyo), PowerVision (acquired by Alcon), Second Genome and Willow.

 Featured on the Forbes Midas List of top technology and life science investors, Mike is a recognized thought leader in the industry and a frequent speaker at healthcare conferences.
-He serves as a Lecturer at the Amos Tuck School of Business Administration at Dartmouth College where he also sits on the Tuck MBA Advisory Board.
-In addition, Mike is a Director on the National Venture Capital Association (NVCA) Board of Directors where he is active in helping to shape policy affecting both innovation and healthcare.
-Lastly, Mike has been heavily involved with several programs at Stanford University including the Stanford Biodesign Program and, more recently, the Stanford Center for Clinical and Translational Research and Education (Spectrum) where he currently serves as a Member of the Oversight Committee.
+He serves as a Lecturer at the Tuck School of Business Administration at Dartmouth College.
+In addition, Mike has been heavily involved with several programs at Stanford University including the Stanford Biodesign Program and, more recently, the Stanford Center for Clinical and Translational Research and Education (Spectrum).
+Lastly, Mike served as a Director on the National Venture Capital Association (NVCA) Board of Directors and remains active in helping to shape policy affecting both innovation and healthcare.

 B.S. in Mechanical Engineering from Lehigh University